-- ✓ Remember that all of us are "new" at various points in our careers.
+✓ Remember that all of us are "new" at various points in our careers.
 If you feel uncertain, overwhelmed, or want additional support, please overtly ask for it.
-I welcome these conversations and view them as necessary. - ✓ Let me know the style of communication or schedule of meetings that you prefer.
+I welcome these conversations and view them as necessary.

+✓ Let me know the style of communication or schedule of meetings that you prefer.
 If there is something about my mentoring style that is proving difficult for you, please tell me so that you give me an opportunity to find an approach that works for you.
 No single style works for everyone; no one style is expected to work all the time.
-Do not cancel meetings with me if you feel that you have not made adequate progress on your research; these might be the most critical times to meet with a mentor. - ✓ Be prompt.
+Do not cancel meetings with me if you feel that you have not made adequate progress on your research; these might be the most critical times to meet with a mentor.

+✓ Be prompt.
 Respond promptly (in most cases, within 48 hours) to emails from anyone in our lab group and show up on time and prepared for meetings.
-If you need time to gather information in response to an email, please acknowledge receipt of the message and indicate when you will be able to provide the requested information. - ✓ Discuss policies on work hours, sick leave and vacation with me directly.
+If you need time to gather information in response to an email, please acknowledge receipt of the message and indicate when you will be able to provide the requested information.

+✓ Discuss policies on work hours, sick leave and vacation with me directly.
 Consult with me and notify fellow lab members in advance of any planned absences.
 Graduate students can expect to work an average of 50 hours per week in the lab; post-docs and staff at least 40 hours per week.
 I expect that most lab members will not exceed two weeks of personal travel away from the lab in any given year.
 Most research participants are available during University holidays, so all travel plans, even at the major holidays, must be approved by me before any firm plans are made.
 I believe that work-life balance and vacation time are essential for creative thinking and good health and encourage you to take regular vacations.
-Be aware, however, that there will necessarily be epochs - especially early in your training-when more effort will need to be devoted to work and it may not be ideal to schedule time away.
-This includes the field season, for students/post-docs working on the lakes.
+Be aware, however, that there will necessarily be epochs - especially early in your training when more effort will need to be devoted to work and it may not be ideal to schedule Each year we will sit down to discuss progress and goals.
+At that time, you should remember to tell me if you are unhappy with any aspect of your experience as a graduate student here.
+Remember that I am your advocate, as well as your advisor.
+I will be able to help you with any problems you might have with other students, professors, or staff.